Important Notice: In Oregon, POLST forms can be completed virtually or by phone.

 - There is a substantial change in the patient’s health status.

-Why is the Spanish version of POLST not a valid form?
+Why are Spanish and other translated version of POLST not a valid form?

 When should an interpreter assist in POLST completion?

 Health care interpreter services should be used when the patient and/or family/surrogate has limited English proficiency.
 The signed version of the POLST form must be completed in English, so emergency medical personnel can understand and follow these medical orders.